Publilius Syrus: Influence

 Seneca the Younger strived to develop a "sententious style" like Publilius throughout his life.
 He quotes Syrus in his Moral Epistles to Lucilius in the eighth moral letter, "On the Philosopher's Seclusion" and the ninety-fourth, "On the Value of Advice".

 William Shakespeare in the first scene of the fifth act of Much Ado About Nothing, has Don Pedro proverbially say: "if she did not hate him deadly, she would love him dearly."
 W.L.
 Rushton argues that this is derived from John Lyly's Euphues.
 If Shakespeare had not taken this from Lyly, then he and Lyly both derived this expression from Publilius.

-Alexander Hamilton evidently felt some kinship to this writer as he often chose Publius as a pseudonym for his own writings, includinng for The Federalist Papers.

 The Muddy Waters song Rollin' Stone (1950) was named after a proverbial maxim of Publilius: "A rolling stone gathers no moss" (Saxum volutum non obducitur musco).
-The phrase is also given as "Musco lapis volutus haud obducitur", and in some cases as "Musco lapis volutus haud obvolvitur".
+The phrase also is given as "Musco lapis volutus haud obducitur" and in some cases as "Musco lapis volutus haud obvolvitur".
 The British rock band The Rolling Stones in turn was named after Muddy Waters' song.